pasinduPrabhath/SInhala-Document-Clustering/README.md

 # Sinhala Named Entity Recognition (NER) and Document Clustering

 This repository contains a Flask-based web application for Sinhala Named Entity Recognition (NER) and document clustering.
-The application uses a pre-trained SpaCy model for NER and a Word2Vec model for document clustering.
+The application uses a hybrid NER process that combines a pre-trained SpaCy model and the Perplexity API (LLaMa 3.1 model) for enhanced entity detection.
+For document clustering, it employs a Word2Vec model and fuzzy clustering (Fuzzy C-Means) with the elbow method to determine the optimal number of clusters.
+The clusters are then named using the LLaMa 3.1 model from Perplexity API.

 ## Table of Contents